 /resflash/set_root_pass.sh- Update root password and save necessary password db files to /cfg.

-/resflash/BUILD- Documents the version and build command used to create the image.
+/resflash/BUILD- Documents the version, build command, and build date used to create the image.
 Useful for keeping filesystem sizes consistent.

 Resflash is not a supported OpenBSD configuration.
-Please do not email misc@ asking for help.
-If you have a question or a bug to report, please post to the mailing list, submit an issue on GitLab, or email me directly.
+Please do not email bugs@ or misc@ asking for help.
+If you have a question or a bug to report, please post to our mailing list, submit an issue on GitLab, or email me directly.

 As resflash uses an unmodified OpenBSD operating system, there is no root password by default.
 Hit enter at the password prompt to log in as root.
 You will need to set a root password before logging in remotely via SSH.